What is multiple sclerosis?

-    - MRI (magnetic resonance imaging) scans allow doctors to examine the brain.
-MRI can show both permanent scarring as well as new lesions.
+- MRI (magnetic resonance imaging) scans allow healthcare practitioners to examine the brain, spinal cord, and optic nerve.
+MRI can show both permanent CNS scarring as well as new lesions.
 These scans are used to help diagnose MS and to track its progression over time.
-Improvements in MRI technology have significantly improved doctors' ability to accurately diagnose MS at an early stage.
+Improvements in MRI technology have significantly improved the ability to accurately diagnose MS at an early stage.
 Early diagnosis and treatment is key to minimizing the effects of the disease.

 In addition to the standard MRI, there are a variety of specialized techniques that may be performed, such as functional MRI, magnetic resonance spectroscopy, and diffusion-tensor MRI.
 The National Multiple Sclerosis Society (NMSS) web site has more information on the use of MRI in MS.

-- Visual evoked potentials (VEP) are electrical diagnostic studies that measure the speed of nerve transmissions (messages) in various parts of the brain.
-They are recordings of the nervous system's electrical response to visual stimuli.
+- Visual Evoked Potentials (VEP) are electrical diagnostic tests that measure the speed of nerve transmissions (messages) in various parts of the brain.
+They record the nervous system’s electrical response to visual stimuli.
 Damage to myelin can slow nervous system response time and VEP tests can reveal evidence of scarring along nerve pathways associated with vision.
 The NMSS web page has additional details about this test.

-Two other types of evoked potentials may be used, though less commonly.
-Brain stem auditory evoked potentials (BAEP) is a test that helps detect lesions in the brainstem causing delays in the transmission of sounds.
-Somatosensory evoked potentials (SSEP) is a test that applies a brief electrical stimulus to the wrist or ankle.
-It detects disruptions in the pathways from the arms and legs to the brain at very specific points of the central nervous system.
+Two other types of evoked potentials may be used, though less commonly: (1) Brainstem Auditory Evoked Potentials (BAEP) is a test that helps detect lesions in the brainstem causing delays in the transmission of sounds, and (2) Somatosensory Evoked Potentials (SSEP) is a test that applies a brief electrical stimulus to the wrist or ankle.
+It detects disruptions in the pathways from the arms and legs to the brain at very specific points of the CNS.

 MS does not significantly decrease the lifespan of those who have it, but it can frequently and intermittently affect quality of life.
+While the vast majority of patients are mildly affected, the worst cases can render a person unable to write, speak, or walk.
 People with MS usually work with a team of professionals who help support and monitor their condition and address their changing needs.
 Current MS research is directed toward understanding the cause of MS in hopes of developing better drugs to treat, if not cure or prevent the disease.

 Sources Used in Current Review

-(©2011) National Multiple Sclerosis Society.
-Diagnosing MS. Available online at http://www.nationalmssociety.org/about-multiple-sclerosis/what-we-know-about-ms/diagnosing-ms/index.aspx through http://www.nationalmssociety.org.
-Accessed April 2013.
+Factors in Distribution of MS. National Multiple Sclerosis Society.
+Available online at https://www.nationalmssociety.org/What-is-MS/MS-FAQ-s#question-What-is-multiple-sclerosis.
+Accessed on 3/29/20.